WZY10065/30-feeder-distribution-network-dataset/README.md

-# Anonymized Reconstructed 30-Feeder Distribution Network Dataset
+# 30-Feeder Distribution Network Dataset

 ## Overview

-This release provides the topology, electrical parameters, node-level load and renewable-generation data, and fixed candidate interconnection points of an anonymized reconstructed 30-feeder distribution network.
+This release provides the topology, electrical parameters, node-level load and renewable-generation data, and fixed candidate interconnection points of a 30-feeder distribution network.
 The data are consolidated in `30_feeder_complete_dataset.xlsx`.

 The original 30-feeder case used for the manuscript's field-data validation was obtained from an urban distribution network in southern China.
 Its original topology and measurements cannot be released under the utility confidentiality agreement.
 The workbook in this repository is a nonconfidential reconstruction consistent with the disclosed scale and structure of that field case; it is not the utility's original network or original measurements.